Maxine-van-der-Smissen/Studdit/README.md

-# Stubbit
+# Studdit
-Stubbit project for NoSQL at Avans
+Studdit project for NoSQL at Avans